Roqay/roqay-react-native-common-components/docs/IconButton.md

 Type: `string`
 Custom color for icon.
-If not passed a default value from `react-native-paper` default theme is used equivalent to `DefaultTheme.colors.primary`.
+If not passed a default value from `react-native-paper` theme is used equivalent to `theme.colors.primary`.

 ### onPress